cp2k/dbcsr/src/acc/libsmm_acc/predict/README.md

 #### 1. Get the data

-Get the data to be used for training, either by downloading data from the [dedicated repository](https://github.com/cp2k/dbcsr-data), or by autotuning new kernels yourself and combining them with pre-existing data.
+Get the data to be used for training, either by downloading data from the [dedicated repository](https://github.com/cp2k/dbcsr-data), or by auto-tuning new kernels yourself and combining them with pre-existing data.

 ##### 1.a Download pre-collected data from dedicated repository